4-geeks/Mask-RCNN-pytorch/README.md

 # Mask-RCNN-pytorch
-Pytorch version of mask-rcnn based on torchvision model with VOC dataset format
+Pytorch implementation of mask-rcnn based on torchvision model with VOC dataset format.
+The model generates segmentation masks and their scores for each instance of an object in the image.

 ## Training
-To start training in your own dataset, in ```train.py```, add your VOC dataset path to ```DATASET_PATH``` variable.

-You can label your data with [labelme](https://github.com/wkentaro/labelme) and Export VOC-format dataset from json files with [labelme2voc](https://github.com/wkentaro/labelme/tree/master/examples/instance_segmentation).
+label your data with [labelme](https://github.com/wkentaro/labelme) and Export VOC-format dataset from json files with [labelme2voc](https://github.com/wkentaro/labelme/tree/master/examples/instance_segmentation).

 Prepare your dataset in this format:
 ```